-Press-on nails might seem a little juvenile at first, but like clip-on earrings, people of all ages appreciate the non-committal design.
+Unlike press-on nails of the past, today's offerings feature cool designs and modern shapes and are easy to apply.
 "Having the ability to take them off and switch them every day for your outfit is a great way to stay on-trend," says celebrity stylist Chloe Delgadillo, who specializes in hand styling.

 Byrdie Tested & Approved

 Whether you're looking to glam up your digits for a special occasion, don't have time to head to the salon, or just aren't great at painting your own nails, press-ons are for you.
 Of course, not all sets are created equal.
-We tested several collections in The Lab to find the prettiest, most user-friendly options that won't fall off or ruin your nail beds.
+We tested 13 of the most popular press-on nail sets in The Lab to find the prettiest, most user-friendly options that won't fall off during date night or destroy your nail beds.

-These are the best press-on nails tested by Byrdie.
+Here are the best press-on nails, tested and reviewed by Byrdie.

 Easy to apply